a paradigm

 It works — until it doesn't.

 A locked phone gives a finder nothing.
 No name.
 No number.
 No way in.
 The most common result isn't theft; it's abandonment.
 The finder tries for a few minutes, gives up, drops the phone at lost-and-found, and the phone sits there for six months until the property is auctioned or discarded.
+When a phone is stolen, the resale window is often under an hour in active black markets[3] — making owner-side tracking a race the owner usually loses.

 This isn't a character problem.
 It's an engineering choice we haven't reconsidered.